Relative Calabi-Yau structures and perverse schobers on surfaces: Introduction

-\begin{itemize} \item We associate a local system of stable $\infty$-categories to parametrized perverse schobers on framed marked surfaces encoding their monodromy on the surface away from their singularities.
+\begin{itemize} \item We associate a local system of stable $\infty$-categories to a parametrized perverse schober on a framed marked surface encoding its monodromy on the surface away from its singularities.
 We also establish the independence of this local system on the chosen parametrizing ribbon graph.
 Further, we prove that parametrized perverse schobers without singularities are determined, up to equivalence, by their monodromy local systems. \item In the special case of perverse schobers without singularities, we prove the existence of a relative Calabi--Yau structure on its $\infty$-category of global sections given the invariance of a local (negative) cyclic homology class under the monodromy action.
-This generalizes Brav--Dyckerhoff's result \cite{BD19} on relative Calabi--Yau structures on topological Fukaya categories of framed surfaces. \item We describe conditions which guarantee the existence of relative Calabi--Yau structures on the local and on the global sections of singular parametrized perverse schobers. \item We apply our results to construct relative Calabi--Yau structures on classes of examples, including periodic topological Fukaya categories of marked surfaces, Fukaya--Seidel categories and generalization thereof, the derived categories of relative Ginzburg algebras associated with $n$-angulated surfaces, as well as variants of the latter which are linear over an arbitrary $\mathbb{E}_\infty$-ring spectrum. \end{itemize}
+This generalizes Brav--Dyckerhoff's result \cite{BD19} on relative Calabi--Yau structures on topological Fukaya categories of framed surfaces. \item We describe conditions which guarantee the existence of relative Calabi--Yau structures on the local and on the global sections of singular parametrized perverse schobers. \item We apply our results to construct relative Calabi--Yau structures on classes of examples, including Fukaya--Seidel categories, periodic topological Fukaya categories of marked surfaces, the derived categories of relative Ginzburg algebras associated with $n$-angulated surfaces, as well as variants of the latter which are linear over an arbitrary $\mathbb{E}_\infty$-ring spectrum. \end{itemize}

 The remainder of the introduction is structured as follows.
 We begin in \Cref{introsec:CY} by reviewing the notion of a relative Calabi--Yau structure over a base $\mathbb{E}_\infty$-ring spectrum.
 We proceed in \Cref{introsec:schober} with describing our results on relative Calabi--Yau structures on perverse schobers.
-Finally, we describe the examples in \Cref{introsec:examples}.
+In \Cref{introsec:examples}, we describe the implications of our results for Fukaya--Seidel categories and other Fukaya-type categories.